 Blood Spec Death Knights make for fine tanks.
 Self-heals, nice defensive cooldowns, and decent damage and threat are all there.
-They do require more skill than other tanks, but that’s what makes them interesting.
+Maybe they require a bit more skill than other tanks, but that’s what makes them interesting.

 Note that this page is for Blood PvE (tanking, instances, raids, etc.) see the links just below for leveling or PvP.

 This Blood Death Knight guide is primarily intended for use at the level cap.
 However, the principals will still apply during the leveling process.
 If you’re looking for advice on leveling your Death Knight, check out our Death Knight Leveling Guide.

 If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, even in Shadowlands, take a look at our favorite in-game leveling guide.

 Talents for Blood Tanking

-In Legion your talents can easily be changed IF you’re in a “rested XP” area, such as your garrison, an inn, or the big city.
-No reagents, trainers, or special rituals required.
-You can change your spec (go Frost or Unholy) any time you’re out of combat, but for the individual talents you need to get to the rested area.
-As with changing specs, no special items are required for changed talents.
+Need to change up a bit?
+Your talents can easily be changed IF you’re in a “rested XP” area, such as your garrison, an inn, or the big city.
+You can change your spec (go Frost or Unholy) any time you’re out of combat, but for the individual talents you need to get to the rested area. no special items are required for changing either spec or talents.

 Tier 1, Level 56:

 - Heartbreaker : Increases the runic power (RP) generation on Heart Strike by 2 for each target hit.
 This is generally the best talent of this group, especially if fighting groups.

 - Blooddrinker : This is a 3 second channeled life-drain, but you can move and use defensive abilities while channeling.
 30 second cooldown.
-Might be better than Heartbreaker for single targets, but for groups Heartbreak is better.
+Better than Heartbreaker for single targets, but you have to manage it properly, and for groups Heartbreak is better.

 Tier 2, Level 57:

 Tier 3, level 58:

 - Ossuary : Reduces the cost of Death Strike by 5 Runic Power when at 5 or more Bone Shield charges, as well as increasing max runic power by 10.
 What’s not to like?
-With Marrowrend you will often be at 5+ Bone Shield charges.
+More Death Strikes and with Marrowrend you will often be at 5+ Bone Shield charges.

 Tier 4, Level 60: